 Need help selling your car in Minnesota?
 Here are some quick answers

-Can I sell my car without a title?
+Can I sell my car without a title in Minnesota?

-Who pays the sales tax in Minnesota?
+Who pays the sales tax when selling a car in Minnesota?